-ESL Teaching Tips: 5 Ways to Use Mime and Gesture in Your ESL Classroom
+ESL Gestures: 5 Key Ways to Use Gestures and Mime to Liven Up Your ESL Classroom

 1. Use Gestures to Give Directions

-Using gesture in the ESL classroom is also an excellent way of having more control over your class—in the future if your students become rowdy or a little too loud, you can simply use gestures without oral instruction to have them stand up, be quiet or even make groups.
+Using gestures in the ESL classroom is also an excellent way of having more control over your class—in the future if your students become rowdy or a little too loud, you can simply use gestures without oral instruction to have them stand up, be quiet or even make groups.

-2. Use Gestures and Mime to Teach Vocabulary
+2. Use Gestures and Miming to Teach Vocabulary

 Gesturing will help your younger students associate common words and phrases with certain actions, which will accelerate their learning and give them more confidence.

-3. Using Mime and Gesture to Practice Dialogues
+3. Using Miming and Gestures to Practice Dialogues

-4. Use Mime and Gesture to Teach Cultural Differences
+4. Use Miming and Gestures to Teach Cultural Differences

 Gesturing is a huge part of many languages and cultures.